Sister Carrie: Synopsis

 The next day, Drouet finds out about the affair, and Hurstwood's wife Julia learns that Hurstwood has been seen with another woman.
 Hurstwood has been making advances, and when Carrie asks if he will marry her, he says yes.
 Later, Drouet confronts Carrie and informs her that Hurstwood is married, then walks out on her.
 After a night of drinking, and despairing at his now-emboldened wife's demands and Carrie's rejection letter, Hurstwood finds that the safe in Fitzgerald and Moy's offices has accidentally been left unlocked.
 When he inadvertently locks the safe after taking the money out, he drunkenly panics and steals the day's proceeds — more than $10,000.
 Under the false pretext of Drouet's sudden illness, he lures Carrie onto a train and takes her to Canada.
 In Montreal, Hurstwood is found by a private investigator; he returns most of the stolen funds to avoid prosecution.
-Hurstwood mollifies Carrie by arranging a marriage ceremony while still is married to Julia, and the couple move to New York City.
+Hurstwood mollifies Carrie by arranging a marriage ceremony while he still is married to Julia, and the couple move to New York City.

 They rent a flat, where they live as George and Carrie Wheeler.
 Hurstwood buys a minority interest in a saloon, and initially he can provide Carrie with an adequate, if not lavish, lifestyle.
 The couple grow distant, however, as their finances do not improve.
 Carrie's dissatisfaction only increases when she makes friends with Mrs. Vance, a neighbor whose husband is prosperous.
 Through Mrs. Vance, Carrie meets Robert Ames, a young scholar from Indiana, her neighbor's cousin, who introduces her to the idea that great art, rather than showy materialism, is worthy of admiration.

 After only a few years, the saloon's landlord sells the property, and Hurstwood's business partner decides to terminate the partnership.
 Too proud to accept any of the limited job opportunities available to him, Hurstwood watches his savings dwindle.
 He urges Carrie to economize, which she finds humiliating and distasteful.
 As Hurstwood sinks into apathy, Carrie becomes a chorus girl through her good looks.
 While he deteriorates, she rises from the chorus line to small roles.
 Her performance as a minor, non-speaking character, a frowning Quakeress, greatly amuses the audience and makes the play a hit.
 She is befriended by Lola Osborne, another chorus girl, who urges Carrie to become her roommate.
 In a final attempt to earn money, Hurstwood becomes a scab, driving a Brooklyn streetcar during a streetcar operator's strike.
 His ill-fated venture lasts only two days, ending after a couple of violent encounters with the strikers.
 Carrie, unaware of Hurstwood's reason for quitting, leaves him.